srackham/obsidian.nvim/README.md

     substitutions = {},
   },

-  -- Optional, by default when you use `:ObsidianFollowLink` on a link to an external -- URL it will be ignored but you can customize this behavior here.
+  -- Optional, by default when you use `:Obsidian followlink` on a link to an external -- URL it will be ignored but you can customize this behavior here.
   ---@param url string
   follow_url_func = function(url)